GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Lesser Serviles/Ergenekrai.md

 **Swim speed**: It may swim up to 1 yard per move, presuming the water isn’t too rough.

+**Weapon Training**: The ergenekrai has no training in weapons, but can use them with no penalty.

 **Unarmed Attacks**;

  • Smack: The ergenekrai may use a limb or random object against a foe within 1 foot.
 This is a melee unarmed attack.

- • Weapon: The ergenekrai is capable of using a weapon.

 ---------------------